xaur/decred-proposals/drafts/bug-bounty-program-3.md

 Critical: up to 25,000 USD

-The main work that will be undertaken under the proposal.
+The main work that will be undertaken under the proposal:

-    Check, validate, and respond to all bug reports sent to the system.
+1. Check, validate, and respond to all bug reports sent to the system.

    - If it is a serious vulnerability escalate the vulnerability to the person-in-charge of the project.
    - If it's not a serious vulnerability then open an issue in GitHub and follow through on fixes.

-    Maintain constant contact with the bug reporter and keep them apprised on the status of their report.
+2. Maintain constant contact with the bug reporter and keep them apprised on the status of their report.

-    Decide on payout amounts.
+3. Decide on payout amounts.

-    Update and maintain the decred bounty website.
+4. Update and maintain the decred bounty website.

 Rules and Scope can be found on https://bounty.decred.org/#Scope.
 This will be edited throughout the program as required.